MrBigoudi/INF584Project/Readme.md

 # Lightcuts

-This project is an implementation of the lightcuts algorithm
+This project is an implementation of the lightcuts algorithm.
+A detail report of the project is given in the `report/report.pdf` file.

 ## Howto